Skip to main content

 Day 5: Ishkashim

-Morning: back on the road, still heading east, through the scenic valleys following the course of the Kokcha River.
-Arrival around lunchtime in the village of Ishkashim, on the banks of the Panj River, which marks the natural border between Afghanistan and Tajikistan
+Morning: Back on the road, still heading east, through scenic valleys following the course of the Kokcha River.
+Arrival around lunchtime in the village of Ishkashim, on the banks of the Panj River, which forms the natural border between Afghanistan and Tajikistan.

-Afternoon: visit to the village of Ishkashim, at 2,600 meters above sea level, and its market; registration at the local tourism office and purchase of supplies for the following days in the Wakhan Corridor
+Afternoon: Visit to the village of Ishkashim, located at 2,600 meters above sea level, and its market; registration at the local tourism office and purchase of supplies for the following days in the Wakhan Corridor.

 Evening: dinner and overnight stay in Ishkashim